-Statement on Alcoholic Beverages, Tobacco and other Substances
+Statement on Alcoholic Beverages, Tobacco and other Substances off campus.

-Texas Southmost College forbids the manufacture, possession, sale, use, or distribution of illegal drugs and alcoholic beverages on campus and at College sponsored events, whether they occur on or off campus.
 Students who are found in violation will face disciplinary action, up to and including dismissal from the College.
 Alcohol may be permitted at certain College-sponsored events with appropriate approval from College administration.